gabuz0me/Demo_AoC_5/script/article_en.md

     # Do something else
 ```

-Let's now create a method `apply` on our *shifter* objects.
+`2.1.2.2.1-2` Let's now create a method `apply` on our *shifter* objects.
 It takes one input, the value we want to shift and returns the shifted value.
+The amount of the shift is simply the **destination range start** minus the **source range start**.

 ```python
 class Shifter: